 This particular incident didn’t occur in California, but it’s worth mentioning due to the circumstances that caused it.
 193 vehicles were involved, 23 people were hurt, and one person lost their life.
 The accident began on the eastbound lanes and soon spread to the other side of the freeway, as well.

-It was determined that a tractor trailer that caught on fire was transporting fireworks that then caused multiple explosions.
-And yet another semi in the vicinity that was carrying acid began to leak, which created even more hazards.
+It was determined that a tractor trailer that caught on fire was transporting fireworks that caused multiple explosions.
+Another semi in the vicinity carrying acid began to leak, which created even more hazards.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

 Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
 Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

 The third type of damages a California court may award are known as punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
 Punitive damages are relatively rare and in fact were only incorporated in 5 percent of all verdicts.

 Furthermore, there is no real set standard for calculating and awarding punitive damages.
 Punitive damages are awarded at the court’s discretion and will vary depending on the specific circumstances of a case.